York Beach, Maine: Locations of interest

 Cape Neddick Light, also known as Nubble Lighthouse, is located on Short Sands Beach and stands 41 feet (12 m) tall.
 Construction began in 1876 and cost $15,000.
 It was first illuminated on July 1, 1879.
 The lighthouse was originally red, but was painted white in 1902, when the red keeper's house was built.
 The lighthouse became automated in 1987.

 Goldenrod was established by Edward and Mattie Talpey in 1896 at the very location where it stands today.

-Union Bluff Hotel: This hotel has stood on the Union Bluffs since being built in 1875 by Moses French.
+Union Bluff Hotel: is a historic hotel originally built on the Union Bluffs in 1875 by Moses French.
 The area around the hotel greatly expanded due to tourism in the late 1870s, and the hotel provided an ideal lodging option for the increasing number of tourists visiting the area.
 The original Union Bluff Hotel was one of the oldest wooden buildings in York Beach until the original building was destroyed by fire in 1987.
 It was rebuilt in just two years, in 1989, and has been the same ever since.
 The hotel underwent multiple name changes, including: The Wahnita (c.
 1900s), The York Plaza Hotel (c.
 1930s), and The Union Bluff Hotel (c.
 1976).